UVM-BIRD/PubMedMiner/README.txt

 The default number is 1000.
 It can be changed in the source code.
 It can be implemented in the future in such way that the user can set this number.

 So far, all plots are created using inputs from the user.
-One more question will be asked:
-•	Mine rules with different support/confidence settings? (y/n)
-If "y", the mineRules function will run again.
+One more question will be asked: ï¿½	Mine rules with different support/confidence settings? (y/n) If "y", the mineRules function will run again.
 All the .pdf files will be rewritten with new inputs.
 If "n", the program will stop.